Prevatt(e) Origins

 The Prevatt(e) Historical Society is composed of those who can trace their lineage to Pierre Prevot, the French Huguenot from whom we are descended.

 The Huguenots were oppressed by the French government.
-On one day, August 24, 1572, an estimated 50,000 Protestants where slaughtered during what history records as The Saint Bartholomew's Day Massacre.
+On one day, August 24, 1572, an estimated 50,000 Protestants were slaughtered during what history records as The Saint Bartholomew’s Day Massacre.
 This dramatic event was only one incident of recurring religious persecutions that occurred in France for nearly a century despite the provisions of the Edict of Nantes (1599), which granted certain freedoms to Protestant French citizens.
 The Edict was of little influence and was repudiated in 1685.

 Refuge was given to French protestants in England in the late 1600s and in 1700 a land grant in Virginia for the Huguenots opened the door to America.